Geoalert/mapflow-docs-en/source/userguides/prices.rst

 Data price
 ~~~~~~~~~~
-Data price when using data providers (Mapbox, Arcgis Satellite), your basemap links, and your uploaded imagery is zero.
+When using default data providers (Mapbox, Arcgis Satellite), your own TMS, and your uploaded imagery the price is zero.

-If you are using paid providers (Maxar SecureWatch, and others that might be available),
-the cost of the data depends on the zoom level, changing 4-fold with each zoom level.
-We partner with streaming data providers,
-which means that the cost of the service depends on the traffic,
-therefore we scale prices depending on the imagery resolution for a more accurate pricing model.
+If you are using commercial providers (Maxar SecureWatch, and others that might be available), the cost of the data depends on the zoom level.
+We partner with streaming data providers, which means that the cost of the service depends on the paid traffic therefore we scale prices depending on the imagery resolution for a more accurate pricing model.

 .. csv-table::
   :file: _static/csv/data_prices.csv